-The main conference will be happening in Timişoara, a city in western Romania, and will run from the evening of Friday, 8th June until the evening of Sunday, 10th June.
+The main conference was held in Timişoara, a city in western Romania, from the evening of Friday, 8th June until the evening of Sunday, 10th June.

-Afterwards a small group of particularly enthusiastic participants will be staying on for a few more days to take part in FIWE Extra.
-This event will relocate to a small town an hour away from Timişoara on the Romanian-Serbian border and will run from the morning of Monday, 11th June until the evening of Thursday, 14th June.
+Afterwards, a smaller group of particularly enthusiastic participants stayed on for a few more days to take part in FIWE Extra.
+This event was held in a small town an hour’s train ride away from Timişoara on the Romanian-Serbian border.
+It ran from Monday, 11th June until Thursday, 14th June.

-The main conference will be happening in a small B&B near the city centre.
-It’s run by an old school friend of Mr W’s and we’ve stayed there many a time, so we can thoroughly recommend it from our own experience.
+The main conference was held at a small B&B near the city centre.
+It’s run by an old school friend of Mr W’s and we’ve stayed there many a time, so we knew what to expect.
 The B&B is fully enclosed and feels like a totally different world to the bustling city outside.
-It has two lovely quiet courtyards and attached conference rooms.
-We've basically booked out the entire place for the weekend which will make things a lot easier logistically.
-It means we can all be together as much as possible, especially during meals, breaks and free time, which is often when the most interesting conversations take place.
-It also means we'll all waste a lot less time getting between our rooms and the conference facilities.
+It has two lovely quiet courtyards and attached conference facilities.
+We basically booked out the entire place for the weekend, which made things a lot easier logistically.
+It meant we could all be together as much as possible, especially during meals, breaks and free time, which is often when the most interesting conversations took place.
+It also meant that we all wasted a lot less time getting between our rooms and the conference facilities.
 We love efficiency!

 Friday 8th June: Arrival Day

-We'll kick the conference off at 5pm with a welcome session then head out into the city for dinner.
+We kicked the conference off at 5 pm with a welcome and introduction session, then we headed out into the city for dinner.
 The point of this first evening will be to get everyone together, learn each other’s names and get a first taste of the city.

 Saturday 9th June: Conference Day 1